Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Once the HELOC is fully repaid, financing costs disappear entirely while energy savings remain

-• Total lifetime savings can far exceed the original system cost
+• Lifetime savings that can far exceed the original system cost

 HELOC + Solar vs Staying on Utility Power